 Get the Most for Your Money

-Ask your contractor to recommend the best, longest-lasting material for your climate.
+- Consider your climate.
+Ask your contractor to recommend the best, longest-lasting material for the climate where you live.

+- Get all necessary permits.
 Obtain a building permit, plus a concrete pouring permit if that's the material you'll be using, before the job starts.
 If excavation is necessary, you ‘ll also need to get an excavation permit and contact a one-call number to check on the location of underground utility systems.